 - If what you are currently doing does not work for you ask yourself ‘What is stopping me from stopping it?’

 - Next, ratchet up the pain and ask yourself ‘What the longer-term consequences of me maintaining my current state?‘ What is the price of your current comfort or complacency?

 - Finally create a compelling big reason why you will make the change you are considering.
 Can you turn it into a motivating picture of yourself, or better still a mental movie of yourself, enjoying the benefits of having made the change you are considering.
 Make it as real as possible.
 Remember, motivation gets us motoring, habits maintain momentum, so revisit this ‘Big Why’ often.

-Having solid tools like Microsoft Outlook, Google Apps, Lotus Notes and some of the better Collaboration platforms, is a start.
+Having solid tools like Microsoft Outlook, Google Apps, IBM, and some of the better Collaboration platforms, is a start.

 Applying proven productivity principles and Best Practice workload management skills through Best Practice usage of these tools leverages this further.